openshift/managed-upgrade-operator/docs/design.md

 ## Config Managers

 The `managed-upgrade-operator` provides a configurable mechanism for retrieving and storing an `UpgradeConfig` Custom Resource that can be reconciled against by the `UpgradeConfig` controller.

 For more information, see the dedicated section on this topic: [UpgradeConfig Managers](configmanager.md)

+## Controllers

+The `managed upgrade operator` provided upgrade process revolves around multiple Controllers.
+Alongside the above mentioned `UpgradeConfig` controller, the `NodeKeeper` controller works simultaneously in an upgrade process towards the state of nodes in the cluster.

+The `NodeKeeper` controller keeps a track of state of all the nodes during an upgrade, making sure of any activities around the nodes and acts upon any action required towards maintaining the required state of any node.

+If a node is having any troubles while an ongoing upgrade, the `NodeKeeper` controller will perform necessary action towards the state of the node and upgrade continuation.

 ## Upgrade Process